Mauricio-Carrion/Mauricio-Carrion/README.md

 - 👋 Hi, I’m @Mauricio-Carrion
 - 👀 I’m interested in FullStack Web Development
-- 🌱 I’m currently learning JavaScript, React.js, Node
+- 🌱 I’m currently using JavaScript, React.js, Node, Express, MySQL

 <!---
 Mauricio-Carrion/Mauricio-Carrion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.